Guides

 1. Decide Which Section You’ll Write For

 Southern Living publishes articles on a wide array of topics, from delicious recipes and holidays to house interiors and beauty tips.
-The articles are divided into sections and subsections of the magazine based on the topics they tackle.
-For example, an article about perfumes and an article about lip balms would both belong to the Style section and the Beauty subsection.
+The articles are categorized into sections and subsections of the magazine according to their topics.
+For example, an article about perfumes and an article about lip balms would belong to both the Style section and the Beauty subsection.

 You probably already know which section you want to write for.
-If you don’t, simply choose a section that best fits your niche and goals.
+If you don’t, just choose one that best fits your niche and goals.

 You can find all the sections on the Southern Living website:

-You'll be able to see the subsections when you click on a section you’re interested in.
-For example, by clicking on “Culture and lifestyle”, we can see that it’s further divided into Travel, Healthy living, Coastal living, and other subsections:
+You'll see the subsections when you click on a section you’re interested in.
+For example, by clicking “Home”, we can see that the section is further divided into Idea Houses, Home Decor Ideas, Before & Afters, and other subsections:

 Make sure you know exactly where your story would fit before moving on to the next step.